minhquach8/paperforge/GUIDELINE.md

 ### When I restore, where do “deleted” files go?

-It depends on the restore mode you choose:

-* **Clean restore**: the app **removes files that are not part of the restored snapshot** from your working folder (e.g. temporary or newly added files outside the repository history).

-  * These files are deleted from disk by the operating system.
-Paperforge does **not** maintain its own recycle bin.
+* **Clean restore** — removes files **not** in the snapshot from your working folder (the OS deletes them; Paperforge does not maintain its own recycle bin).
+You may still recover via OneDrive Version History / Windows File History / backups.
-  * If you rely on **OneDrive Version History**, **Windows File History**, or backups, you may still be able to recover earlier versions.

-* **Overlay restore**: the app **overwrites tracked files** with the contents from the chosen commit and **keeps untracked files** in place.
-Nothing is purposely deleted.
+* **Overlay restore** — overwrites tracked files from the snapshot and **keeps untracked files**.

-**Recommendation:** if you’re unsure, choose **Overlay**.
-Use **Clean** only when you know you want a pristine copy of exactly what was tracked in that commit.
+**Recommendation:** If unsure, choose **Overlay**.
+Use **Clean** only when you need a pristine snapshot.

 ### My submission/return is not showing up.
 Why?

-Because the exchange runs over **OneDrive**, there’s an inherent sync delay:
+OneDrive introduces inherent sync delay:

 * Student → OneDrive **upload** → Supervisor **download**
-* Supervisor return → OneDrive **upload** → Student **download**
+* Supervisor → OneDrive **upload** → Student **download**

-  Check that both ends are signed in to OneDrive and that the tray icon shows a completed sync.
-You can also trigger a manual **Sync** from the OneDrive menu.
+Ensure both sides are signed in and fully synced; verify your Students’ Root mapping and refresh the list.

 ### Will the app move itself into AppData when updating?

 No. Updates are **in-place**: the executable in your chosen folder is replaced with the new signed build.
-The app does **not** relocate itself to AppData.
+The app does **not** relocate into AppData.

 ### What happens if an update is tampered with?

 Every official release is **digitally signed**.
-The app verifies the signature against a **public key embedded in the application**.
-If the signature is invalid, the update is **discarded** and the current version continues to run.
+The app verifies against a **public key embedded in the application**.
+If the signature is invalid, the download is **discarded** and the current version continues to run.

 ### Can I use the apps without Internet?

-You can work locally (editing, committing, restoring) without Internet.
-Submissions/returns require **OneDrive sync**, so sharing will pause until you’re back online.
+You can work locally (editing, committing, restoring).
+Submissions/returns require **OneDrive sync**, so sharing pauses until you are back online.

 ### Where are my preferences stored?

-Per-user application settings (window geometry, recent folders, etc.) are stored using the operating system’s standard user settings mechanism (on Windows, via the registry under your user profile).
+Per-user settings (window geometry, recent folders, etc.) are stored using the OS’s standard mechanism (on Windows, the user registry).

+### Why do I see “Access is denied” on return?

+This typically occurs when OneDrive has left a cloud-only placeholder.
+Right-click the relevant Students’ Root (and/or subfolders) → **Always keep on this device**.
+Also ensure Word/PDF viewers are not holding locks.

 ---

 ## Good practice & tips

-* **Keep path lengths modest.** Deeply nested directories can cause issues with Windows path limits and slow down sync.
+* **Keep path lengths modest** to avoid Windows path limits and to speed up syncing.
-* **Name consistently.** Use clear student names and slugs (lowercase; hyphens instead of spaces).
+* **Name consistently** (slug in lowercase; use hyphens instead of spaces).
-* **Commit often.** Small, meaningful checkpoints make **Restore** safer and more predictable.
+* **Commit little and often** with clear messages.
-* **Use Auto-rescan** during marking sessions (Supervisor) to reduce manual refreshes.
+* **Enable Auto-rescan** during marking sessions (Supervisor).
-* **For LaTeX reviewers:** save before build, and consider installing `latexdiff` for richer feedback.
+* **For LaTeX reviewers:** save before building; install `latexdiff` for richer feedback.
-* **For Students:** when pulling a returned review, accept the prompt to create a commit to anchor that feedback in your history.
+* **For Students:** when saving a return locally, accept the prompt to create a checkpoint so feedback is anchored in your history.

+---